onyx-and-iris/voicemeeter-api-ruby/README.md

 gem install voicemeeter_api_ruby --development
 ```
 ## Use
-Simplest use case, pass a block argument, for example:
+Simplest use case, pass a block, for example:
 ```ruby
 require 'routines'
 vmr = Remote.new("basic")